 Case types like this make being a criminal defense attorney interesting and actually somewhat fun… we love finding loopholes in cases.

 Regardless of the legal circumstance you face, there is a way to get the best result.
-As an experienced criminal defense attorneys with active prosecutors on staff, we have the skills that it takes to beat cases.
+As an experienced criminal defense attorneys with former prosecutors on staff, we have the skills that it takes to beat cases.

 To talk about how we can potentially fight your case, please don’t hesitate to call for a free consultation: (201) 556-1571